itsbaraa/ROS2-Turtlesim/README.md

 You can also use `/kill` service to remove a turtle from the turtlesim window using the turtle's name.

-You can use `/set_pen` to modify the color of the line drawn under the turtle when it moves.
+You can use `/set_pen` to modify the color and the width of the pen under the turtle when it moves.

 To control your new turtle you can use the following command on a new terminal: